Need Help with Depression? Here’s What to Do

 - Visit a mental health counselor or therapist.
 Even if a doctor has prescribed medication, therapy can go a long way toward providing you with the thorough depression help you need.
 Different therapists use different helping approaches, so it’s okay to meet with different therapists to find the right fit.
 These articles provide helpful suggestions for finding mental health help:

-- Seek hopsitalization Sometimes, when depression is severe, hospitalization is necessary.
+- Seek hospitalization Sometimes, when depression is severe, hospitalization is necessary.
 Seeking inpatient treatment isn’t a sign of weakness; instead, it’s a sign of incredible strength.
 Doing what it takes to recover, including placing yourself in a safe, recovery-focused environment is a powerful way to get help.
 The following articles provide helpful insights into hospitalization:

 There are numerous ways to get help for depression.
 Try as many as you can, and use these resources to their fullest.
 Overcoming depression is possible for everyone, including you.
 Part of the process is seeking help.